The appliances on this page are custom made by the collector,

 but rather a special John Deere Coleman 220F,

-date stamped May, 1968 and created by Bubba Duff.
+date stamped May, 1968 and was created by the late Bubba Duff.

 The green Coleman ventilator fits nicely